 - how long you need to have it for - how it may affect your everyday life - how much time you will need to spend in hospital - the different side effects and how they are likely to affect you.

-We have more information about making treatment decisions in our booklet Making treatment decisions (see page 130).
+We have more information about making treatment decisions and about coping with treatment in our booklets Making treatment decisions (see page 140).

 Giving your permission (consent)